siddheshengineer/aido/day-2/notes.md

 - Chain of Thought: Enhances performance of LLM, by asking LLM to use it's reasoning capabilites.
 (AI Agents)

-Include -> Context, Instruction, Examples, O/p format
+Include -> Context, Instruction, Examples, O/p format.